gorangalinec/zf-beginners-doctrine2/ch5/docs/readme.md

     ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f doctrine.php orm:schema-tool:create

-6. The country table needs to be populated using ./scripts/insert-countries.php:
+6. The country table needs to be pre-populated using ./scripts/insert-countries.php and an administrative user needs to be created.
+   The default user/password created is 'user'/'password':

     ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f insert-countries.php
+    ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f createAdminUser.php

     Note: The Country entity is read-only, and thus Country entities cannot be updated, only deleted or new Country entities inserted.

 7. public/captcha must be readable and writeable by the webserver.

-8. data/cache must be readable writeable by the webserver (see \#4 below).
+8. The subdirectories under data must be readable writeable by the webserver (see \#4 below).

 9. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
 DoctrineExtensions is available at https://github.com/beberlei/DoctrineExtensions.
    DoctrineExtensions should be installed under one of your include_path directories.